Farhan-Bahadar/School-Management-System/README.md

 # 🏫 School Management System

 ## 📌 Overview
 The School Management System is a desktop application developed using Java, JavaFX, and SQL to manage school operations efficiently.
-The system helps administrators handle student records, teacher information, attendance, fees, and academic management through a user-friendly interface.
+The system helps administrators handle student records, teacher information, attendance, exams, library management, fees, and academic activities through a user-friendly interface.

 This project simplifies school administration by organizing data digitally and improving management efficiency.